saleor/saleor-docs/docs/api-process/check-out.md

 ## Completing the Checkout

 This operation requires only the checkout ID as an input.
-Its purpose is to ensure this checkout is correct and to do that, it verifies if:
+Its purpose is to ensure this checkout is correct.
+To do this, it verifies if:

 - The required addresses are correct

-- The products are in fact in stock (while making the purchase, another user could already buy the last available item)
+- The products are in stock (while making the purchase, another user could already buy the last available item)

 - The payment has been created successfully

-If these parameters are verified correctly, then the checkout is transformed into order.
-In the same time, the customer receives an email with a confirmation of placing an order.
+If these parameters are verified, then the checkout is transformed into an order and the customer receives a confirmation email.

 The `checkoutComplete` mutation requires the following input: